+Executive Directors

-Executive Directors Company Secretary Group Leadership Team (GLT) The Board and its committees are supported by the Rightmove's internal leadership team, led by the CEO.
-Company Secretary who is responsible for advising the Responsible for the day-to-day strategic and operational Chair and Board on corporate governance matters. direction of the Group, for ensuring business units are The Company Secretary plays an important role in accountable and aligned on business strategy and key organisation of Board and committee meetings, the results.
+Group Leadership Team (GLT) Rightmove's internal leadership team, led by the CEO.
+Responsible for the day-to-day strategic and operational direction of the Group, for ensuring business units are accountable and aligned on business strategy and key results.
 Responsible for the day-to-day management and alignment of culture and values at Rightmove and for developing appropriate talent management and succession plans in the wider senior leadership team.